This site presents a reference view of an IDDAS-compatible implementation.

 These windows do not alter lineage or reassign value.
 They define how long a participant has to claim what they are already eligible for.

-Control comes from possession of the originating activation token, not from identity.
+Continuity and origin anchoring derive from possession of the originating activation token, not from identity.

 The first activation creates the root.
 That root cannot be overwritten by later actions or identities.